Rebeccaislw/WeiLi/_pages/about.md

 author_profile: true
 ---

-I am a Ph.D. candidate in Economics at the School of Businiess and Economics at Vrije Uiversiteit Amsterdam.
+I am a Ph.D. candidate in **Economics** at the School of Businiess and Economics at Vrije Uiversiteit Amsterdam.

-My research lies at the intersection of Environmental Economics, Agricultural Economics, and Applied Econometrics, with a particular focus on the **Water-Energy-Food (WEF) nexus**.
-I am passionate about understanding how resource interdependencies shape sustainable development and policy decisions.
+My research lies at the intersection of Environmental and Resource Economics, Agricultural Economics, and Applied Econometrics, with a particular focus on the **Water-Energy-Food (WEF) nexus**.
+I am passionate about understanding how resource interdependencies shape sustainable development and integrated policy decisions.

-I am on the 2024-2025 Job Market.
+I am on the 2026-2027 Job Market.

-I am supervised by [Prof.Philip Ward](https://research.vu.nl/en/persons/philip-ward) (Institute for Environmental Studies (IVM), Vrije Universiteit Amsterdam; Deltares), and [Prof.Lia van Wesenbeeck](https://research.vu.nl/en/persons/lia-van-wesenbeeck) (School of Business and Economics (SBE), Vrije Universiteit Amsterdam; Amsterdam Centre for World Food Studies).
+I am supervised by [Prof.Philip Ward](https://research.vu.nl/en/persons/philip-ward) (Institute for Environmental Studies (IVM), Vrije Universiteit Amsterdam; Deltares), and [Dr.Lia van Wesenbeeck](https://research.vu.nl/en/persons/lia-van-wesenbeeck) (School of Business and Economics (SBE), Vrije Universiteit Amsterdam; Amsterdam Centre for World Food Studies).

 You can download my latest CV : <a class="cv-link" href="/assets/CV.pdf" target="_blank">Download CV</a>